Tenants doing it tough

 While there isn't a set percentage by which rent can or can't increase, a landlord cannot increase the rent excessively.
 If you believe the increase is excessive, you can try disputing it through your state's appropriate service – in most cases its civil and administrative tribunal.
 If deemed excessive, the tribunal can issue an enforceable order preventing all or part of the increase and set a period of time for which no further increases can be applied.

 How can you know if the increase is excessive?
-There are no hard and fast rules, but the tribunal will consider things such as:
+There are no hard and fast rules, but the tribunal may consider things such as:

 - the range of market rents charged for similar properties in the area